Hesiod: Life

-It is probable that Hesiod wrote his poems down, or dictated them, rather than passing them on orally, as rhapsodes did—otherwise: the pronounced personality that now emerges from the poems would surely have been diluted through oral transmission from one rhapsode to another.
+It is probable that Hesiod wrote his poems down, or dictated them, rather than passing them on orally, as rhapsodes did; otherwise, the pronounced personality that now emerges from the poems would surely have been diluted through oral transmission from one rhapsode to another.
 Pausanias asserted that Boeotians showed him an old tablet made of lead on which the Works were engraved.
 If he did write or dictate, it was perhaps as an aid to memory or because he lacked confidence in his ability to produce poems extempore, as trained rhapsodes could do.
 It certainly was not in a quest for immortal fame since poets in his era had probably no such notions for themselves.
-However some scholars suspect the presence of large-scale changes in the text and attribute it to oral transmission.
-Possibly he composed his verses during idle times on the farm, in the spring before the May harvest or the dead of winter.
+However, some scholars suspect the presence of large-scale changes in the text and attribute it to oral transmission.
+Possibly he composed his verses during idle times on the farm, in the spring before the May harvest or in the dead of winter.

 The Dance of the Muses at Mount Helicon by Bertel Thorvaldsen (1807).
 Hesiod cites inspiration from the Muses while on Mount Helicon.

 The personality behind the poems is unsuited to the kind of "aristocratic withdrawal" typical of a rhapsode but is instead "argumentative, suspicious, ironically humorous, frugal, fond of proverbs, wary of women."
 He was in fact a "misogynist" of the same calibre as the later poet Semonides.
 He resembles Solon in his preoccupation with issues of good versus evil and "how a just and all-powerful god can allow the unjust to flourish in this life".
 He recalls Aristophanes in his rejection of the idealised hero of epic literature in favour of an idealized view of the farmer.
 Yet the fact that he could eulogize kings in Theogony (80 ff., 430, 434) and denounce them as corrupt in Works and Days suggests that he could resemble whichever audience he composed for.

 Various legends accumulated about Hesiod and they are recorded in several sources: